SleipnirGroup/Choreo/docs/document-settings/robot-configuration.md

 ### Motor performance properties

-These values can be pre-filled using the [Motor Calculator](#motor-calculator) panel:
+These values should be determined by consulting the motor's documentation.

 - **Motor Max Speed** $[\text{RPM}]$: The maximum speed of each drive motor